Mother doesn't know where love has gone

 And through the barricades

-Now I know what they're are saying
+And now I know what they are saying

-As hearts go to their graves
+As our hearts go to their graves

-We made our love on wasteland
+When we made our love on wasteland

-Oh, and through the barricades
+Oh and through the barricades

-10 Comments
+10 Meanings

 This is probably the only Spandau Ballet song that I like...
 I can't completely figure it out, but it's definitely about two lovers, separated in the beginning by social class, race, religion, something like that... but with the support of their parents, if not of society, they end up together.
 Maybe about a Catholic and Protestant couple in Northern Ireland, talking about "this troubled land" -- although when I first heard it, I thought of Tolkien's tale of Beren and Luthien :)